 About this blog: Kolkata, the grandmother of all Indian mega-cities, has received many an accolade for her intense street food culture.
-Decker’s Lane in Kolkata is one of the oldest surviving street food hubs, that traces back history in the eventful days of British Raj.
-The fact that Decker’s Lane features few century old food joints, which not only survived the gnaw of time, but thrives and reigns with their unique chicken stew and Bun Pauruti, speaks highly of the experience.
+Dacre’s Lane in Kolkata is one of the oldest surviving street food hubs, that traces back history in the eventful days of British Raj.
+The fact that Dacre’s Lane features few century old food joints, which not only survived the gnaw of time, but thrives and reigns with their unique chicken stew and Bun Pauruti, speaks highly of the experience.

 For more content on Kolkata, read here.

 “Amader Somoy chilo Kobi, Ekhon hoyeche chobee!”